CAST-Extend/com.castsoftware.aip.datamart/README.md

 If you start ```datamart.bat update```, the script will synchronize the datamart with new snapshots; saving extract and loading time.

 #### Troubleshooting Guides

-> The response time to extract a table increases during a session.

-if you are using the ```CREDENTIALS``` environment variable, the LDAP server will be requested for each table to extract.
-In some circumstances, to prevent  denial of service attack, the response time may increase.
-You should use the RESTAPI key instead.
-Remove the  ```CREDENTIALS``` variable from ```setenv.bat``` file.

 > I have got an "Access Denied" message.